Kurtois History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Kurtois is one of the many new names that came to England following the Norman Conquest of 1066.
 The name Kurtois comes from refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Kurtois family